NathanHarrington/dotfiles/README.md

 ### System configuration instructions
 <pre>
-Based on stock Fedora Core 37 workstation MATE-compiz install.
+Based on stock Fedora Core 39 workstation i3 live install.
-  Why MATE? out of the box screen locking and suspend that is closest to regular Gnome.
-  The MATE install is first, then you add in i3wm after the hardware is verified.

 The procedure below expects the entire drive to be dedicated to the fedora install, with the 'auto' partitioning setup.

-On MATE-live system boot to the desktop:
+On i3-live system boot to the desktop:
 Start the graphical install.
 System -> Installation Destination
 	Check the 'encrypt my data' box, set a passphrase.

-Network -> set the hostname.
+Add a root user -> set password.

 Create User -> set password, and check 'Make administrator'

 Accept all defaults, after the install has complete, reboot the system.

-Clone this dotfiles repository git clone https://github.com/NathanHarrington/dotfiles ~/projects/dotfiles

-hostnamectl set-hostname "short computer hostname, like u430"

     Install rpmfusion libraries (dnf install command for adding repos)